nuuuwan/news_lk3_data/README.md

 ### To Ranil's Support for UNP

 *2024-08-08 23:15:43* · [`tamilmirrorlk`](https://www.tamilmirror.lk/செய்திகள்/UNP-யின்-ஆதரவு-ரணிலுக்கு/175-341843) · `ta`

+Vajira Abeywardena announced that the United National Party (UNP) will back Ranil Wickremesinghe in the upcoming presidential election, as decided in today's executive committee meeting.

+🟩

 Vajira Abeywardena, a party leader and parliamentarian, says the United National Party has decided to support Ranil Wickremesinghe in the upcoming presidential election.